 Volunteers receive appropriate training relevant to their work, unless they have been recruited because of a special skill they possess.
 Training periods vary from 2-3 afternoon sessions, up to a 6-month training period for the voluntary guides.
 Training is provided by expert Memorial staff, such as curators, historians and educators, together with a mixture of guest speakers with expertise in special areas.

-All volunteers receive invitations to ANZAC Day and Remembrance Day ceremonies and are eligible for discounts at the Memorial Shop, the Terrace and the Landing Place cafés, as well as being able to attend the various military history lectures organised by the Australian War Memorial.
+All volunteers receive invitations to Anzac Day and Remembrance Day ceremonies and are eligible for discounts at the Memorial Shop, Poppy's and the Landing Place cafés, as well as being able to attend the various military history lectures organised by the Australian War Memorial